 ACC seizes six Brahma cows from Sadeeq Agro

-The Anti-Corruption Commission (ACC) has seized six cows of Brahma breed from Sadeeq Agro's farm in the capital's Mohammadpur area.
+The Anti-Corruption Commission yesterday seized six cows of Brahma breed from Sadeeq Agro's farm in the capital's Mohammadpur area.

 He said the cows have been placed under the custody of the Department of Livestock Services.